christian-fei/crypto_watch/README.md

 The updates are broadcasted to all clients via the websocket connection.

-Currently the clients cannot choose a currency pair to watch.

-This is a perfect candidate for a pull request :)
+The client can choose a currency pair, a filter is set for all incoming updates and only matching ones are updated on the UI.